The Push for Education Programs That Pay People As They Learn

 Just before President Trump took office, Ammar Campa-Najjar wrote him a memo urging him to support apprenticeship.
-Apprenticeship is “a program that sounds like your show,” Campa-Naijjar half-jokingly explained to Trump in the letter in a nod to the president’s reality-TV series.
+Apprenticeship is “a program that sounds like your show,” Campa-Najjar half-jokingly explained to Trump in the letter in a nod to the president’s reality-TV series.
 “You should just put your name on it, like everything else, and take credit for it.”

 Campa-Najjar—who served in the Labor Department’s Office of Public Affairs for the Employment and Training Administration under President Obama—never got a response from Trump.
 Congress, however, has taken action on the model, recently increasing federal funding for apprenticeships from $90 million to $95 million per year.
 “I’m not going to take credit for that,” Campa-Najjar told me, “but that is something that happened.”